 British School of Valencia

-Adapted National Curriculum for England/IGCSEs/A-Levels; ages 2-18; co-ed; day; independent; privately owned; 800 pupils
+Adapted National Curriculum for England / IGCSE / A-Level; ages 2-18; co-ed; day; independent; privately owned; 800 students

 Cambridge House Community School

-Adapted National Curriculum for England/IGCSEs/A-Levels/Spanish Bach; ages 3-18; co-ed; day; independent; privately owned; 1,300 pupils
+Adapted National Curriculum for England / IGCSE / A-Level / Spanish Bach; ages 3-18; co-ed; day; independent; privately owned; 1,300 students

 Founded in 1986 with just ten pupils and located in Rocafort, less than 10kms west of Valencia.
 Vast majority of students are Spanish with approximately 5 per cent British.
 Popular with local parents and there are often waiting lists.

 Spanish curriculum / Spanish Bach / IB Diploma; ages 3-18; co-ed; day and boarding; privately owned; 3,000 students